SumanthS99/Diabetes-Detection-Using-Various-ML-Algorithms/README.md

 # Diabetes Detection Using Various ML Algorithms

 This project handles diabetes prediction using a dataset of 100,000 individuals with features like age, gender, and medical history.
-Since only 8.5% of the cases are diabetic, the dataset is imbalanced, so getting the evaluation metrics right is crucial (can't fully rely on accuracy score).
+Since only 8.5% of the cases are diabetic, the dataset is imbalanced, so choosing right evaluation metrics is crucial (can't fully rely on accuracy score).
 ## Approach:

 ### Exploring the Data: